Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

 White cast iron

-Therefore, it is called white cast iron.
+Because of this, it is referred to as white cast iron.

 Grey cast iron